Garrett Hedlund Gushes Over Mary J. Blige's 2018 Globe Nomination: She Did a Wonderful Job

-No one is more qualified to sing his praises for Mary J. Blige's Golden Globe-nominated role as a supporting actress in Mudbound than her co-star Garrett Hedlund.
+No one is more qualified to sing Mary J. Blige's praises than Garrett Hedlund, who celebrated her Golden Globe-nominated role as a supporting actress in Mudbound Monday.

 E!
 News had the chance to catch up with the star after he, along with Kristen Bell, Sharon Stone and Alfre Woodard, announced the 2018 Golden Globe Nominations at the Beverly Hilton Hotel.